papr8ka/-lwjgl-basics-wiki/OpenGL-ES-Blurs.md

 The software solution above only gives us a single blur strength to work with.
 If we wanted to use a different blur strength, we would need to blur the original image again, then re-upload the newly blurred pixmap data.
 This is very costly and would destroy our framerate if done frequently.

 Another solution is create multiple textures of varying blur strengths, and "linearly interpolate" between them while rendering to mimic realtime blurring.
-This is a practical solution for 2D games, e.g. for a depth of field effect, as it requires no extra passes or FBOs.
+Since no FBOs or extra draw passes are required, this is very fast to render.

 Given our original texture:
 ![Orig](http://i.imgur.com/9ePyD.png)